chiehwen/monitor/README.md

 **Install using npm**

-    npm install monitor
+    $ npm install monitor

 **Start the monitor service (standalone)**

 Normally you'll include this package into your own application server, but you can run as a standalone application as well.

-    npm start monitor
+    $ npm start monitor

 **Observe a probe from a remote process**

-In this example, we're using a REPL console to connect with the built-in [Process](http://reference/to/Process.html) probe.
+In this example we're using a REPL console to connect with the built-in [Process](http://reference/to/Process.html) probe.

-Once your process starts (above), start a REPL console from another terminal
+Once your process starts, open a REPL console from another terminal

     $ node